Cansudursun/Cansudursun/README.md

 - 👋 Hi, I’m @Cansudursun
-- 👀 I’m interested in physics
+- 👀 I’m interested in physics and data science
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science, data analysis and data visualization
 - 💞️ I’m looking to collaborate on machine learning and artificial intelligence teams
-- 📫 How to reach me with kaggle and github
+- 📫 How to reach me:cansu.dursun@std.yeditepe.edu.tr

 <!---
 Cansudursun/Cansudursun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.